RasseTheBoy/MetroJoe/README.md

 ```

 All of the available nodes are listed below.
-(All the nodes are still a work in progress.)
+(All of the nodes are still a work in progress.)

 ### `gamepad_node` (W.I.P.)

-Publish topics:
+Reads the gamepad inputs and publishes them to a topic.

+**Publish topics:**

 - `/gamepad`
   - Type: [GamepadInput](ros2_ws/src/metrojoe_interfaces/msg/GamepadInput.msg)